Two-stage disruption of resonant chains: Fiducial Model

 We run $N$-body simulations of these systems with \texttt{rebound} \citep{rein_liu_2012}.
 Our integrator is \texttt{mercurius}, which defaults to a Wisdom-Holman algorithm but switches to the adaptive-timestep \texttt{IAS15} algorithm for encounters within 3 mutual Hill radii \citep{rein_spiegel_2015, rein_tamayo_2015, rein_etal_2019}.
 The timestep for the Wisdom-Holman scheme is fixed to 5\% of the innermost planet's orbital period.
 We treat collisions as perfect mergers that conserve mass and angular momentum (see \citealt{li_etal_2025} for a study of imperfect mergers).
 To speed up integrations, we ignore interactions between small bodies by modeling them as ``type I'' test particles in \texttt{rebound}.

 For each parameter set, we sample the scatter in outcomes by simulating 30 realizations differing only in their randomly-drawn initial orbital phases.
-We integrate out to 300 Myr (about 4 days of wall-clock time).
+We integrate out to 300 Myr.
+Each realization took about 4 days of wall-clock time to run.

 Table \ref{tab:params} summarizes our model parameters and their fiducial values.